-This, however, is the wrong answer: Verizon Massachusetts, the state telecommunications utility, and Verizon Communications, the Holding Company, and all of the subsidiaries should be held accountable for the failure to upgrade the state.
+This, however, is the wrong answer: Verizon Massachusetts and Verizon and all of the subsidiaries should be held accountable for the failure to upgrade the state.

-Billions of dollars that should have been spent on infrastructure went illegally to build out wireless infrastructure.
-If 100% of Verizon MA's territory which covers 99% of the state, then how can the 5-year plans even entertain giving more money to deal with unserved areas vs examining how Verizon failed to do upgrades and examine where did all the money go?
+Billions of dollars that should have been spent on infrastructure went illegally to build out wireless.
+If 100% of Verizon MA's territory which covers 99% of the state, then how can the 5 year plans even entertain giving more money to deal with unserved areas vs examining how Verizon failed to do upgrades and examine where did all the money go?

-Worse, the state telecommunications utility never stopped spending for 'construction' of fiber optic networks in the state--it just never went to the homes.
-Where's all the money going, and this would be in 2023, and will be going on in 2024?
+Worse, the state utility never stopped spending for 'construction' of fiber optic networks in the state--it just never went to the homes.
+Where's all the money going and this would be in 2023, and will be going in 2024?